Logo Design is a Waste of Space

 3. Of the 2010 Fortune 100 corporate brand signatures, 64 are wordmarks.

-Logo Design is a Waste — the Proof.
+Logo Design Is a Waste – the Proof

 So the question we ask of you, if you have a logo, or love to create them, is “Why would we ever recommend a logo design to a client?”